JacksonHolmes01/Training-Module-Production-Grade-RAG-Infrastructure-Weaviate/lessons/06-ingestion-api-validation-and-ingest.md

 ./bin/ingest_sample.sh
 ```

-You should see multiple “✓ ingested one doc” lines.
+You should see multiple “Documnet Ingested” lines.

 ---